5c0tt-b0t/bookmark-open/README.md

 ```{BASH}
 ./setup PATH
 ```
 Where PATH is the path to the database file.
-If no PATH is specified or a directory name is specified, the database file will be created in the current directory or specified directory with name 'website'.
+Try './setup --help' for more information.

 Now you will need to copy the 'troshure' script to /usr/local/bin/ so that you can use it no matter your working directory.
 ```{BASH}
 sudo cp troshure /usr/local/bin/